CMU-IDS-2020/a3-wqyf/writeup.md

 We use the continuous color of encoding to represent the estimated speed(using the great circle distance/(pickup time - dropoff time) of the traffic flow, where more green means higher speed and more red means lower speed.
 We have experimented with different color encoding combinations(example: blue vs purple), and find out the green and red color encoding is most intuitive and clear.

 ### Animation:
 We created two types of animation cumulative and non-cumulative animation.
 The cumulative animation allows the users to see how the traffic is being added up by time while the non-cumulative animation allows the users to see how the traffic flow is changing over time.
+Here the users can see the animation of pick-up, drop-off, path, or all of them above.

 We created the animation for the following reason
 1. Users can see the dynamic traffic flow given the specified location and time-span.